 I am a huge advocate of aspirating every lump and bump on your dog, even though many turn out to be benign cysts or lipomas (fatty tumors).
-The story below will illustrate why I’m so vigilant, but first, a little about aspirates.
+The story below will illustrate why I’m so vigilant, but first, a little about mass aspirates.

-Aspirate: What Is It?
+Mass Aspirate: What Is It?

 When there’s a lump or bump on the surface or just under your dog’s skin, and you can feel it, you should get it aspirated.
 It’s a simple test, and no anesthesia is required.
 A very thin needle is put into the lump, and then whatever fluid is inside is drawn up into the syringe, and your vet or a lab can take a look and see what’s in it.
 This is a really simple screening test for many types of cancer.
 If something problematic turns up, you can move quickly to address it.

 On the other hand, if the masses are benign and not bothering your dog, they probably do not need to be removed: I typically recommend leaving them alone and monitoring them in the future.
-Perhaps I will recommend surgically removing them at the same time as another procedure like dentistry, but I will rarely recommend a removal if the aspirate was benign, because going under anesthesia has its own risks, too.
+Perhaps I will recommend surgically removing them at the same time as another procedure like dentistry, but I will rarely recommend removal if the aspirate was benign, because going under anesthesia has its own risks, too.

 Your primary care vet and you are on the front line of skin and subcutaneous mass monitoring.
 Dogs usually come to me, the oncologist, after the aspirate or biopsy has been performed.
-They either already have a diagnosis of a cancer, or at least suspicious for malignancy.
+They either already have a diagnosis of cancer, or at least suspicious for malignancy.